 A land of understated minimalism, Japan is equally a place for the bright coloured patterns of kimono.
 Its tradition in dye is rich, and reflects centuries in development.
-The colourful partitions between rooms, a folded piece of fabric in bags, or hanging at the entrance of a temple or business.
+The colourful partitions between rooms, a folded piece of fabric in a bag, or hanging at the entrance of a temple or business.
 One the most vibrant techniques is katazome, or stencil dye, which is both part of Japan’s classic and modern language in design.

 At wagumi for summer 2022, we have a collection from a contemporary exponent of katazome, Toyokazu Ono, who works at his Yotsume dye studio in southern Japan.
 Ono’s work explodes with colour from its fabric, but reflects too his deep heritage in craft and individual outlook in design.
 To coincide with the display, we caught up with him to ask about his life in dye, his inspirations and his work.